rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-tips-and-tricks.md

 ```

 This will enable an adaptive throttling algorithm that will take into account a load of
-both your Scrapy instance and remote server(s) being scraped.
+both your Scrapy instance and that of remote server(s) being scraped.

 To learn more about automatic throttling, see: https://docs.scrapy.org/en/latest/topics/autothrottle.html